AriaFallah/mobx-store/README.md

 // Create empty store
 const store = mobxstore()

-// Register log so that it happens every time the store mutates store.register([log, store])
+// Schedule log so that it happens every time the store mutates store.schedule([log, store])

 // log is invoked on the push because the store mutated store('numbers').push(1)